 Wire transfers are initiated and completed by only one party – the sender.
 They also have different costs and requirements for information to complete the transaction, but they have additional benefits such as international and size capabilities unique to a wire transfer.

-Are ACH or wire transfers safer?
+Is ACH or wire transfer safer?

 How secure do you need this transaction to be?
 If safety and security is a primary concern, then carefully researching the difference between ACH transfers and wire transfers is important.

 Both are wire transfers and ACH transfers are safe.
 ACH gives more protection to senders, and wire transfers touch fewer hands.

 ACH transfers are monitored by the Federal Reserve and run through an automated clearinghouse between parties, which means they are considered to be safe and provide means for reversal if something is incorrect.
 You may consider ACH transfers more secure if you want more control over the funds and process, including getting your money back if there are errors or miscommunications.
 International ACH transfers are more limited and less secure.